How to Preserve Flowers in Resin: Make Awesome Paperweight Now

 Get Some Good Resin

 The first thing you have to buy for this project will be some good-quality resin.
 Do your research properly, and ensure whichever brand of resin you’re buying is reliable, and of great quality.
 You need good quality resin so your paperweight or other resin items can retain their intact appearance for a long time.
+You should also know how to fix sticky resin incase you make a mistake!

 You can get very creative with the molds because you will find molds of many shapes and sizes in the market.
 The designs of the molds can be very unique, and if you want you can also get a letter or number molds, they are great for making keychains or pendants.